 |Popular universities in Berlin||Berlin International College, Berlin International University of Applied Sciences, SRH Berlin University of Applied Sciences|

-Munich is famed for having cosmopolitan flair.
+Munich is famed for having a cosmopolitan flair.
 This city is the capital of Bavaria state of Germany and is the third largest city.
 A population of 1.4 million people resides in Munich out of which 126,643 are international students.

 Being a powerful economic hub, it is home to numerous well-known businesses in the high-tech, electronics, and automobile industries, including BMW, Siemens, Allianz, etc. This generates lots of job opportunities for international students choosing to study in Munich.
 It hosts some of the top business schools and boasts a total of 12 universities.
 The Deutsche Museum, the world’s largest museum of science and technology, Pinakothek der Moderne, the museum of modern art in Europe, and FC Bayern München, Europe’s famous football club are all located in Munich.
 The city is culturally diverse and has many opportunities for students to socialize, including the annual Oktoberfest beer festival that takes place in the fall.
 The majority of nightclubs are within a 15-minute walk apart.